 Most airlines are operating as usual, which means you may be on a full flight.
 However, most have ramped up their cleaning procedures to majorly disinfect planes between every flight.
 If you’re thinking of traveling soon, here’s a post about the risk of catching Coronavirus on a plane.

-Many tour companies canceled most of their tours in 2020, but some are still operating domestically.
 The Adventure Travel Trade Association has put together a set of guidelines, developed in collaboration with Cleveland Clinic, using international industry standards, public resources from the CDC, WHO, governments, and tour operators.
 Tour Companies and Destinations displaying the ATTA COVID-19 Safety Badge, are stating that they are following these guidelines.

 Adventure People has also chosen to implement these guidelines across all of our travel club trips.